Hafeezbaig/springboot-kafka-app-v1/README.md

 ## Step 3: Run the Spring Boot Application

-Make sure port 9200 is free:
+Check if port 9200 is free:

 ```bash
 lsof -i :9200
 ```

-If it is in use, kill the process:
+If it is occupied, kill the process:

 ```bash
 kill -9 <pid>